 5. GROWN-UP FUN

 The festival offers daily special events for those 21 and over.
 The Naughty Bawdy Pub Show ($20) features songs and limericks you won’t hear on the streets in an hour-long show.
 There’s also a Pub Crawl ($30) complete with games, trivia and more.
-There are also two tastings: hard cider tastings ($20 per person) and whiskey tastings ($38 per person or $42 with bonus variety).
+There are also select hard cider tastings ($20 per person) and whiskey tastings ($30 per person).

 What: Ohio Renaissance Festival

 When: Final weekend: Oct.
 26-27 from 10:30 a.m. to 6 p.m.

 Where: Renaissance Park in Harveysburg.
 Located just minutes off I-71, exit 45 or I-75, exit 38 on State Route 73 in Warren County.

 Cost: Tickets: $21-23 (adults).
 This final weekend, children 12 and younger are admitted for free.